apex/up/docs/07-guides.md

 $ up logs 'name = "Tobi" or email = "tobi@*"'
 ```

-Here's a simple JavaScript logger for reference, all you need to do is output some JSON to stdout and Up will handle the rest!
+Here's a simple JavaScript logger for reference.
+All you need to do is output some JSON to stdout and Up will handle the rest!

 ```js
 function log(level, message, fields = {}) {